Willie Nelson: A Country Outlaw

 While Willie Nelson had success as a songwriter in the early days of his career, he didn’t get a lot of recognition as a musician.
 He recorded over a dozen albums with RCA records.
 He did get on the country music charts a few times, but overall Willie was frustrated.
 He wanted more creative control over his music.

 Kris Kristofferson later told him the song 'Shotgun Willie' was 'mind farts.'
-Willie thought of it more as clearing his throat.
+Willie thought of it more as clearing his throat for what was to come.

 While being crazy is not specifically mentioned in "Shotgun Willie," it does sound like he has a tenuous grip on reality.